-On this page you can find out who provides public sewerage and what to do to get a connection, sort a blockage and who is responsible for flooding and other problems from sewerage works.
-There is more information about public sewerage and how to solve problems relating to it in the Code of Practice on the Scottish Water website at www.scottishwater.co.uk .
+On this page you can find out who provides public sewerage, how to get connected or sort a blockage and who is responsible for flooding and other problems with sewerage works.

 Who provides sewerage services

-Scottish Water provides sewerage services to domestic households in Scotland.
+Scottish Water provides sewerage services to most households in Scotland.

-Scottish Water has a duty to provide and maintain public sewers and drains and to deal with sewage (legal note 1).
+Scottish Water has a duty to maintain public sewers and drains and to deal with sewage.

 Getting connected to the public sewerage system